richmont/Nested_SSH/README.md

 # Nested_SSH
 Library for sending SSH commands to machines via an SSH server as a gateway

 ## Class Nested_SSH
 Parameters:

  __gateway_data__ (dict):
 - ip (str): address of the machine used as gateway
 - port (int): SSH Port for connection
 - login (str): Username for the server
 - pwd (str): Password to the server

 __timeout__ (int), opcional:
 - Time limit for server response, default value 1

-### Exemplo de uso
+## Example of use
 In the script below we define the data for connecting the machine with IP 192.168.1.12 through the IP gateway 192.168.1.1.
 We prepare the data in the form of a dictionary and then send two commands:
 "hostname" and "echo 'hello world'", the results of these commands are stored in variables that are displayed on the screen with "print".
 ```python
 from src.Nested_SSH import Nested_SSH